Use screen to keep long-running terminal work alive

 Ctrl+a then d

 Detaching leaves the session running in the background.
-This is the key behavior that preserves work across disconnects.
+This is the control operation that preserves work across SSH drops.

 screen -ls